Duxaris/notes/docs/javascript/07-dom-and-events.md

   - JavaScript can read, change, and manipulate HTML elements
   - Each HTML element is a DOM node
   - DOM is not part of JavaScript language, it's a Web API
+  - **Think of it as**: A bridge between HTML and JavaScript that allows dynamic web pages

 - **Selecting Elements**